lizhang-AIandLaw/Retrieval-based-Multi-label-Legal-Annotation/README.md

 This effectively treats the training set as an external memory, allowing for non-parametric classification which can be particularly effective in low-resource or zero-shot scenarios.

+**Caching & Resuming:**
+Encoding the entire dataset (especially with large models) can be time-consuming.
+The script automatically caches the computed embeddings to `./output/rag_results/cache/`.
+If you run the script again, it will load the embeddings from disk, skipping the encoding step.

 **Hyperparameter Search:**
 The performance of k-NN relies on choosing the optimal number of neighbors ($k$) and the decision threshold.
 We provide a grid search feature to automatically find the best configuration on the test set: